 You press start on your pool filter and then after a few short minutes it turns off, this irritating moment is known as ‘pump tripping’ and it can happen for numerous reasons.

 We all know that a non-functioning pool pump can quickly lead to awful pool water so it is important to understand why this is happening.

 Firstly we would advise you to look at your electrical supply, is your pump connected correctly, does it have the correct power supply, have you just started to run other large appliances on your system.
-Other issues could include impeller issues, inability to prime or overheating.
-Once you have established that it is not due to an electrical issue, please refer to our notes about about filters to establish whether there is an obstruction.
+Other issues could include impeller issues, inability to prime, or overheating.
+Once you have established that it is not due to an electrical issue, please refer to our notes about filters to establish whether there is an obstruction.